BBQ fires: walk with me

 When I was growing up, barbeques were slowly coming into vogue in Aotearoa, but they were often from the local hardware stores and were a scrawny tripod affair with a flimsy cowl that sheltered the Hellaby’s sausages from an Auckland breeze.

 Dad’s choice of fuel was carbonettes, with a light soaking of kerosene.
-I reckon the manufacture of carbonettes is probably the key cause of climate change.
+I reckon the use of carbonettes is probably the key cause of climate change.

-It was both magical and nerve-wracking to see the assemblage engulfed in a fireball; Dad wasn’t bothered.
-He could do it all one-handed.
+It was both magical and nerve-wracking to see the assemblage engulfed in a fireball but Dad wasn’t bothered.
+He could do it all one-handed…

-The food tasted amazing; it was perfectly carcinogenic: blackened, crispy and the tomato sauce (Gregg’s) slowed down the steaming interior of the sausage, which lay nestled in a slice of Tiptop Sandwich cut and a slather of marg.
+The food tasted amazing; it was perfectly carcinogenic, blackened, crispy and the tomato sauce extinguished the steaming interior of the sausage, which lay nestled in a slice of Tiptop Sandwich cut and a slather of marg.

-But oh boy we couldn’t get enough because BBQ night meant that the parents were going to get loose-as that evening and we could stay up to at least midnight playing a game called “Get Off My Proprertee”
+But oh boy we couldn’t get enough, because BBQ night meant that the parents were going to get litty that evening and we could stay up to at least midnight playing a game called “Get Off My Proprerdee” (get off my property - with a southern accent).

 The next day he would talk to us over the fence and share peaches from his parents’ tree, then go to his job like a normal person.

 Mum and dad gave Tony’s parents the nicknames of “Steady Eddy and Maid Marion”.
 Eddy and Marion were partiers and huge drinkers, a bit like the Howick version of Richard Burton and Elizabeth Taylor.
-The main difference was that there wasn’t much cocaine or prescription stuff going down when they partied; it was all Joe Dolce numbers sung in an Italian accent.
+The main difference was that there wasn’t much cocaine or prescription stuff going down when they partied; it was all Joe Dolce numbers sung in an Italian accent, washed down with a cask or two of Cook’s Chasseur.

 One morning we found the 7” of Shaddup You Face on our berm.
-One year the neighbourly conviviality wore out.
+One year the neighbourly conviviality levelled up.

 After that my dad’s barbequing went to new heights when brickwork became fashionable.
-Not to say brick chimneys were this new thing in civilization but in European Howick, Auckland, we were always excited by Western architectural trends, including the Tudor Style, and the work of Palladio.
+Not to say brick chimneys were this new thing in civilization but in that cultural outpost of Howick, we were always excited by Western architectural trends, including the Tudor Style and the work of Palladio, but also the great roadworks and chimneys of the world, the roundabout at Botany and Union Road as one example, and the ancient chimneys on school trips to Howick Historical Village to name two.

-Meanwhile Dad recycled bricks to build one of his epic barbeques.
+Meanwhile Dad recycled bricks from a former bbq iteration to build one of his epic barbeques.

-We would burn those carbonettes and the smokes would blacken the afternoon skies.
+It would have a large chimney.
+It would be lit up with carbonettes and turps and the smokes would blacken the afternoon skies.

 Love this.
 Perfectly captured.
 Although we never progressed beyond the scrawny tripod affair and it always rained when we planned a barbeque.
 Still does, to be honest.